alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 over the planet.
 Similarly, we don't need to have fine-grained agreement on what "understanding" or "knowledge" means for AI systems to have far-reaching impacts on the world.
-And we don't have to build AI systems that learn like humans do.
+We also don't have to build AI systems that learn like humans do.
 If they're capable of doing most human-level tasks, economics is going to do the rest, whether or not those systems are made in our own image.